 8. Marineland Magniflow Canister Filter

-This canister type filter we find worthy of considering into the best aquarium filter list suits both fresh and saltwater aquariums.
+We find this canister type filter worthy of considering in the best aquarium filter list that suits both fresh and saltwater aquariums.

 A water polisher is included in its media stack for enhanced water clarity.
-Quick-release valves allow easy and doing spill-free maintenance.
+In addition, quick-release valves allow easy and doing spill-free maintenance.

 A self-priming pump makes this aquarium filter so lovely to those who want to avoid the hassle of manual priming.

 You may need to go very close to hear any noise since this aquarium filter is impressively quiet.